realshuting/toc/proposals/graduation/kyverno.md

 _**Insert introduction.
 See previous proposals for examples.
 This section should address from a broad perspective why the project feels they are ready to graduation and can state any major accomplishments or milestones.**_

+Kyverno, an open-source project that was accepted as a CNCF Sandbox project in November 2020, and became Incubation in July 2022.
+Kyverno itself has 4,600+ [GitHub stars](https://github.com/kyverno/kyverno) and 358 [contributors](https://kyverno.devstats.cncf.io/d/52/new-contributors-table?orgId=1&from=now-5y&to=now&var-repogroup_name=kyverno) and 2,500+ members registered for the [Kyverno community Slack](https://main.kyverno.io/community/#slack-channel).

+## Introduction

+[Kyverno](https://kyverno.io/) is a Kubernetes policy engine that was created to validate, mutate, generate, and cleanup Kubernetes resources, and verify image signatures and artifacts to help secure the software supply chain.
+Kyverno policies are managed as Kubernetes resources and no new language is required to write policies.

 ## Graduation State Criteria

 ### * Have committers from at least two organizations.